Zeprakadebra/MMM-PiTempZ/README.md

 <td>fast</td>
 <td>2000</td>
 <td>int</td>
 <td>This param is used to define the maximum rotation speed of the connected fan.
-This rotation will be reached when measuring the high temp, defined.</td>
+This rotation will be reached when reaching high temp.</td>
 </tr>

 <tr>
 <td>slow</td>
 <td>400</td>
 <td>int</td>
 <td>This param is used to define the minimum rotation speed of the connected fan.
-This rotation will be used when measuring the low temp, defined.</td>
+This rotation will be used when reaching low temp.</td>
 </tr>

 <tr>